Locks and Security News: your weekly locks and security industry newsletter

 Read by industry professionals nationwide - and beyond

 Welcome to your industry news weekly!
 We welcome comments on any item in Locks and Security News on our FaceBook page.
 You can find us at:

 If you enjoy reading Locks and Security News so do others!
-If you have company news, stock clearances, distributor or product information, or even a job to offer to tell us about just email news
+If you have company news, stock clearances, distributor or product information, or even a job to offer just email news

 This Week's News